zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

     zetta-security-system/$ npm install

-This will retrieve all the packages specified in `package.json`, and install them on your beaglebone.
+This will retrieve all the packages specified in `package.json`, and install them on your BeagleBone.

 > **TIP**
-> Running `npm install` can take several minutes due to the low speed of the beaglebone's built in flash memory.
+> Running `npm install` can take several minutes due to the low speed of the BeagleBone's built in flash memory.
 It's OK to move ahead with connecting hardware while you wait for this to complete.

 *Congratulations!* We just installed a shell zetta app.
 You could run it now, but it won't do much yet.
 Follow the rest of this recipe to add the code you'll need to get it working.